-They also curate cultural, health and gastronomic events that provide inspiration during the working day for employees and integrate the building into the local community.
+It also curates cultural, health and gastronomic events that provide inspiration during the working day for employees and integrates the building into the local community.

 The aim of these events is to dispel the myth that everyone has to rush home at five o'clock.
-If people enjoy their life in the workplace, they'll look forward to coming in again, and see it as a place where they can feel good about themselves.
+If people enjoy their life in the workspace, they'll look forward to coming in again and see it as a place where they can feel good about themselves.
 This positivity will also be reflected in their physical and mental health - inside and outside the office.